mtlynch/mtlynch.io/content/retrospectives/2021/09/index.md

 ### QA testing

-A month or two after I began selling TinyPilot, I published a bad update that broke keyboard input under certain conditions.
+A month or two after I began selling TinyPilot, I published a bad software update that broke keyboard input under certain conditions.
 Ever since then, I used a checklist of features that I test manually before each release.

 My checklist started out as a handful of items I could check in five minutes.
 As we've added more features, the checklist has grown longer to the point where testing a release takes me almost half a day.

 I'd love to automate QA testing, but some of the workflows are unfriendly to automation.
 So, I designed a system and documented steps for my local staff to run manual QA tests on spare hardware while recording their screen.

-In addition to eliminating a time-consuming task from my workload, delegating QA gives the developers an opportunity to fix bugs earlier.
-I noticed a pattern where I'd discover bugs during final QA testing that were annoying but not significant enough to delay the release.
+In addition to eliminating a time-consuming task from my workload, delegating QA gives us an opportunity to fix bugs earlier.
+I noticed a pattern where I'd discover bugs during final QA testing that were not significant enough to delay the release.
 Now that the QA process isn't blocked on me, we can run QA cycles mid-release and fix those minor issues.

 ## Can I afford to keep writing?

-With the added time, I'm doing more [important but non-urgent](/book-reports/7-habits-of-highly-effective-people/#time-management-matrix) things.
+With the added time I gained from delegation, I'm doing more [important but non-urgent](/book-reports/7-habits-of-highly-effective-people/#time-management-matrix) things.

-* I'm spending more time proactively reaching out to customers rather than talking only to customers with support issues.
+* I'm spending more time reaching out to customers proactively rather than talking only to customers with support issues.
 * I'm exercising more regularly instead of cutting it out of my day because I feel too busy.
 * I'm back to writing for an hour each morning.